Understanding the Fundamental Design Decisions of Retrieval-Augmented Generation Systems

 \subsection{Retrieval Phase}

-As illustrated in Figure~\ref{fig:RAG_workflow}, the retrieval phase of a LLM-driven RAG system often contains two main components: the \textit{indexed database} and the \textit{retriever}.
+As illustrated in Figure~\ref{fig:RAG_workflow}, the retrieval phase of an LLM-driven RAG system typically contains two main components: the \textit{indexed database} and the \textit{retriever}.

-The \textit{indexed database} is a structured collection of documents \(D_1, D_2, \ldots, D_n\), containing domain knowledge and information related to potential user queries.
+The \textit{indexed database} is a structured collection of documents $D_1, D_2, \ldots, D_n$, containing domain knowledge and information related to potential user queries.
 Organized and optimized for efficient searching, it serves as the foundation for retrieving pertinent information.

 The \textit{retriever} ranks all documents in the \textit{indexed database} based on their similarity to a query.
-Given a query \(Q\) and the \textit{indexed database} comprising \(n\) documents \(D_1, D_2, \ldots, D_n\), the \textit{retriever} identifies the order of these documents according to a similarity criterion \(sim\).
+Given a query $Q$ and the \textit{indexed database} comprising $n$ documents $D_1, D_2, \ldots, D_n$, the \textit{retriever} identifies the order of these documents according to a similarity criterion $sim$.
 Formally,

+For example, consider a user query $Q$: \textit{``Which is a flowering plant, Pueraria or Pleiospilos?''}.
+The retriever searches the database to find the most relevant documents ($D_{i_1} \dots D_{i_k}$).
+In this case, it might retrieve a high-ranking document defining \textit{Pleiospilos} (``...genus of succulent flowering plants...'') alongside distractor documents describing \textit{Pueraria} (``...genus of 15–20 species of plants...'').

-There are two primary types of retrievers, based on their utilization of the sparse or dense representations of queries and documents~\cite{SparseDense}.
+There are two primary types of retrievers, based on their use of sparse or dense representations of queries and documents~\cite{SparseDense}.
 Sparse retrievers compute similarity by projecting the query and documents into a sparse vector space that aligns with the vocabulary of the documents, typically using traditional Bag-of-Words methods such as TF-IDF or BM25~\cite{BM25}.
-To overcome the limitations of these methods, which may struggle with synonyms or varying contextual meanings, dense retrievers~\cite{DPR, contriever} obtain similarity scores by encoding queries and documents as dense vectors that capture their semantic meaning.
+To overcome the limitations of these methods, which may struggle with synonyms and varying contextual meanings, dense retrievers~\cite{DPR, contriever} compute similarity scores by encoding queries and documents as dense vectors that capture their semantic meaning.